MicrosoftDocs/learn/learn-pr/student-evangelism/collaborate-with-git/includes/4-exercise-use-shared-repo.md

     ```

-1. If you see a warning like the following example, don't worry.
+1. Check the output.
+If you see a warning like the following example, don't worry.
+This warning just lets users know about a change to Git's default behaviors.
+If you'd like to make sure that you don't see this warning again, you can run `git config --global push.default simple`.

     ```output
     warning: push.default is unset; its implicit value has changed in